nielsdekoeijer/page/content/projects/zig-metaprogramming/zig-metaprogramming.md

 date: "2025-12-01"
 ---
 # Zig Reflection Patterns
-Recently, I was in a situation where I needed to write a
+Recently, I was in a situation where I needed to implement a proprietary binary protocol.
+The protocol had many

 ```rust